Nehemiah Royce House: Biography of Nehemiah Royce

-Royce, a carpenter, joiner and blacksmith by trade, was one of Wallingford's original 38 proprietors authorized by the Connecticut General Assembly in 1667 to purchase land from the Quinnipiac nation.
+Royce was a carpenter, joiner, and blacksmith by trade, and was one of Wallingford's original 38 proprietors authorized by the Connecticut General Assembly in 1667 to purchase land from the Quinnipiac tribe.
 On May 12, 1670, Wallingford was incorporated and about 126 people settled in the town.
-On May 11, 1693, Royce was elected deputy representing Wallingford to the Court of the Connecticut Colony.
+Royce was elected deputy representing Wallingford to the Court of the Connecticut Colony on May 11, 1693.
+He died on November 1, 1706.